Skip to contents

 Value

-Returns a data.table of length nrow(data) containing two columns.
-Both starting with the nodes name and ending with _event and _time.
+Returns a data.table of length nrow(data) containing two columns if as_two_cols=TRUE and always when cens_dist is specified.
+In this case, both columns start with the nodes name and end with _event and _time.
 The first is a logical vector, the second a numeric one.
+If as_two_cols=FALSE and cens_dist is NULL, a numeric vector is returned instead.

 Examples